oatkiller/harmony-collections/README.md

 For WeakMaps this means there's no way to find what's inside it or how many items are contained, and the only way to get a reference to a value is if you have a direct reference to the key object that links to it.

-WeakMap won't give the same garbage collector magic as the native one but it can be used with the same code.

-# Shim Usage

-The function `attachIfMissing` is exported along with Map, WeakMap, and Set which will inspect the global object for the existence of Map, WeakMap, and Set in turn and add ones that are missing.
-Each one is checked separately because WeakMap's existence predates the other two so there's no guarantee which may already exist.
-If the global object is the window then `attach` is automatically executed.
+WeakMap garbage collection functionality isn't quite to spec.
+Keys hold references to their values strongly which has the potential cause certain types of usage to disallow garbage collection of values in the group.
+However, even this is still better than any other gc scheme that can be implemented in JS.

 # Collections Usage

-Maps, WeakMaps, and Sets can each be created using their constructor with or without `new`.
+Maps, WeakMaps, Hashes, and Sets can each be created using their constructor with or without `new`.
 Examples:

     var aWeakMap = new WeakMap;
     var aMap = Map();